-Hint: Faster Paging Through Picture Sets You can page through photographs with no captions, short captions or long captions displayed.
+Hint: Faster Paging Through Picture Sets

+You can page through photographs with no captions, short captions or long captions displayed.
 However, paging forward with the long captions active produces a slight delay between pictures as the caption information is picked up from the disc.
 It is, therefore, faster to page with the short caption only, and pick up the full description only when you need it.

-If you have set up a printer as described in Chapter 3, then selecting Print will produce a print out of whichever caption is on the screen.
-If you select Print without a suitable printer on-line, you will hear a beep and see an error message to that effect.
-A serial printer can be used after an appropriate operating system call in Help.
-The printer itself can be configured before the Domesday Discs are booted up or via a machine code printer driver called from System (within Help).
+If you have set up a printer as described in Chapter 3, then selecting Print will produce a printout of whichever caption is on the screen.
+If you select Print without a suitable printer on-line, the system will "hang".

+A printer can be used after an appropriate operating system call in Help.
+The printer itself can be configured before the Domesday Discs are booted up or via the PRINTER command from System within Help.